baires/shouldideploy/README.md

 You can also provide optional parameters to customize the API response:

 - `tz`: The timezone to use when evaluating the date and time.
-The default value is UTC.
-Pass a valid timezone string, such as `America/New_York` or `Europe/London` default `UTC`.
+By default, it uses your local timezone.
+You can override this by passing a valid timezone string, such as `America/New_York` or `Europe/London`.
 - `date`: The date to evaluate.
 The default value is the current date.
 Pass a valid date string in the format `YYYY-MM-DD`, such as `2023-03-31`.

 ### Examples

-Get the default API response using the current date and time in the UTC timezone:
+Get the API response using your local timezone:

 ```